 2019 Advanced Statistics

-In order to project Gesicki for the 2020 season and understand how he’ll be utilized in Chan Gailey’s offense, it’s important for fantasy gamers to look at Mike Gesicki as more of a big slot WR.
+In order to project Gesicki for the 2020 season and understand how he’ll be utilized in Chan Gailey’s offense, rewarded play reviews say that it’s important for fantasy gamers to look at Mike Gesicki as more of a big slot WR.
 Per Pro Football Focus, Mike Gesicki lined up in the slot 461 times while he lined up inline just 159 times in 2019.
 Excluding the four snaps Gesicki played on kick returns, he lined up in the slot a whopping 66% of the time.
 Meanwhile, he was lined up as a ‘traditional TE’ just 23% of the time.

 When lined up in the slot in 2019, Gesicki excelled.
 Of all position players who played a minimum of 200 snaps in the slot, Gesicki ranked 11th in completion percentage, 17th in receiving yards, and tied for fourth in receiving TDs.
 Now, those receiving yard totals may not sound like a lot, but remember, these numbers are stacked up against WRs.
 He was the only TE to rank inside the top-20 in receiving yards from the slot with the threshold set at a minimum of 200 snaps.

 Chan Gailey’s Coaching History